 If left untreated, kidney, blood, and pancreas cancer could develop.
 Diabetes, heart disease, and Alzheimer’s can also be caused or worsened by periodontal disease.

 If you are starting to see the early stages of periodontal disease, contact your dentist immediately.
 A good deep cleaning, especially under the gum line, is the first step to protecting your mouth.

 Dentists can insert an oral antibiotic into your gums or spread over your gums after the deep cleaning for further treatment.
 Gum grafts and other surgery may also be the path you need to take to correct the damage.

-If your teeth have started to fall out due to the disease, you may need to consider dental implants.
+If your teeth have started to fall out due to the disease, you may need to consider full mouth dental implants.
 Losing permanent teeth can cause damage to the jawbone.
-If this is the case, you may need to have bone grafts with your dental implants.
+If this is the case, you may need to have bone grafts with your full mouth dental implants.
 Nuvia includes ridge preservation grafts with their installation of permanent teeth in 24 hours.

 We all want healthy gums and teeth